-Propensity score modeling, also known as behavioral scoring, is a popular method of descriptive analytics which aims to calculate the likelihood of a user taking a particular action.
+Audience Fragmentation, also known as behavioural scoring or propensity scoring, is a popular method of descriptive analytics which aims to calculate the likelihood of a user taking a particular action.

-In my first loyalty segmentation article, I wrote about how to segment frequent flyer loyalty members based on demographics, account profile data and status levels which they had obtained within your FF program.
+In my first loyalty segmentation article, I wrote about how to segment frequent flyer loyalty members based on demographics, account profile data and status levels which they had obtained within the frequent flyer program.

 Traditional segmentation by audience type.

-Audience segmentation becomes increasing more powerful when understanding consumer behavior, or why someone transacted with product A instead of product B.
+Audience fragmentation becomes increasingly more powerful when understanding consumer behaviour, or why someone transacted with product A instead of product B.

-By stacking these audience segmentation models on top of each other, your customer profile becomes highly granular and allows for intelligence such as:
+By stacking these audience fragmentation models on top of each other, your customer profile becomes highly granular and allows for intelligence such as:

 - Why a customer takes one action over another